 What Is a VoIP Phone?

-If you haven’t heard of VoIP before, don’t worry.
+If you haven’t heard of VoIP before, this article will help you.
 You don’t need to be a tech expert to put this technology to use.
 It stands for Voice over Internet Protocol, which is how we send real-time audio over the internet.
 A VoIP phone is essentially a phone that uses your internet service instead of a traditional landline or a cellular network to handle your calls.

 Because you’re using the internet, your computer or laptop becomes your phone!
 You can even use it on cell phones or tablets, heck you can even put it in the car with Android Auto.
 As long as you have internet service, you can turn any device into a fully functional VoIP phone that can make and receive calls and so much more.